chakrabar/chakrabar.github.io/_posts/articles/2018-03-05-code-quality-management.md

 While there are standard approaches to find and reduce both type of issues in a software applications, here we'll talk about managing the code quality issues.

-Some of the common practices for reducing first type of issues are - well written functional tests, manual tests, load testing & profiling the application, early & frequent review with end users, regular code reviews etc.
+Some of the common practices for reducing first type of issues are - well written functional tests, manual testing, load testing & profiling the application, early & frequent review with end users, regular code reviews etc.

 #### Common practices to manage code quality